chachaprince1/anime-episode-to-anki/README.md

    data comes from Yomitan and may take a little time to finish loading.
 4. Scroll to **All Skipped Words: Toggle to Keep**.
 Every checked row is being skipped.
 Uncheck a row to restore that particular word.
-5. Under **Skip duplicates**, choose either the narrower same-jpdb-card check, the broader same-word check, or neither.
+5. Under **Skip duplicates**, choose either the narrower same-j...-card check, the broader same-word check, or neither.
 The two checks cannot be enabled at the same time.
 6. Confirm that the included/skipped count changes when you change a filter.